 Scribewise and I are lucky to be working with the social media team at a giant technology firm.
 You’d know their name.
 They have hundreds of thousands of employees across the globe.
 And they hire some really smart and impressive people to lead the charge in social selling.
 Together, we’re piloting an effort to get their employees looking and sounding a little more interesting, a little more professional and a little more on-brand in their LinkedIn profiles.
 What you have here are some ideas gleaned from that effort—both strategic and tactical.

-Tip 1: Start with the “Why” and Ask Yourself This Question
+Tip 1: Start with the “Why”

 If you’re a normal human being and not some egocentric sociopath, it can be hard to talk about yourself in glowing terms.
 This can make it hard to write a LinkedIn profile, which is why everyone defaults to thinking of it and using it as an online resume.
 But it can—and should—be so much more.